Skip to main content

 • INTERNAL_ERROR: Internal system error not covered by other error types

-Error Surfaces
+Error surfaces

 • CommandResponse.errors[]: Machine-actionable command execution results